 If you’re just growing a few plants, you want to make sure that your seeds sprout.
 By planting 2 or more seeds per container, you increase the chances of successful germination.
 If both seeds sprout, you simply pluck away one of them when they reach 1 inch in height.

 Tip: If you have limited seed quantity and want to conserve seeds, you can ignore this step.
-Just plant one seed per container to avoid wasting seeds. - Keep the soil warm.
+Just plant one seed per container to avoid wasting seeds. - Keep the soil warm and moist.

 We use a heated propagation mat and a thermometer to keep conditions consistent.
 However, if your indoor temperatures already satisfy these ranges, no need to worry!